RobertGardner/teach-exercise-assets/data-structures/hashtables/index.md

 ## Exercise Overview

 A Hash Table is a data structure that stores data as key/value pairs.
 You look up an item in a Hash Table using the key, and the Hash Table returns the value.

 A Hash Table gets its name from the operation used to look up an item in the table.
-A Hash Table stores the keys in a simple list.
+A Hash Table stores the keys in a list.
 To locate an item, the key is "hashed", which means that a calculation is performed on it that reduces the key to a number between 0 and the size of the list.
-This hash value is used as an index into the table to find the item.
+This hash value is used as an index into the list to find the item.

 <p>
   <div align="middle" style="border: thin solid">